 The United Kingdom has a long history as a major player in international affairs and fulfills an important role in the EU, UN and NATO.

-- Executive: Chief of State - Her Majesty Queen Elizabeth II; Head of Government - Prime Minister Theresa May
+Executive: Chief of State - Her Majesty Queen ELIZABETH II; Head of Government - Prime Minister Boris JOHNSON

 Based on common law tradition with early Roman and modern continental influences.

 The United Kingdom has accepted compulsory International Court of Justice (ICJ) jurisdiction with reservations.

 The citizens of each of the four countries making up the United Kingdom have a strong sense of nationalism.
 The term ‘British’ refers to someone from any one of the four countries.
 ‘English’ refers to people from England; ‘Scots’, people from Scotland; ‘Welsh’, people from Wales; ‘Irish’, people from Northern Ireland.

 Languages: English, Welsh (about 26% of the population of Wales), Scottish form of Gaelic (about 60,000 in Scotland) – the UK does not have a constitutionally defined official language, but English is the de facto official language as it is spoken by 70% of the population.